-It is generally considered that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is generally considered that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |